-The Funds are each diversified series of Simplify Exchange Traded Funds, a Delaware statutory trust organized on February 28, 2020 (the "Trust").
+The Funds are each non-diversified series of Simplify Exchange Traded Funds, a Delaware statutory trust organized on February 28, 2020 (the "Trust").
 The Trust is registered as an open-end management investment company.
 The Trust is governed by its Board of Trustees (the "Board" or "Trustees").

 The Funds may issue an unlimited number of shares of beneficial interest ("Shares").
 All Shares have equal rights and privileges.
 Each Share is entitled to one vote on all matters as to which Shares are entitled to vote.
 In addition, each Share is entitled to participate equally with other Shares (i) in dividends and distributions declared by such Fund and (ii) on liquidation to its proportionate share of the assets remaining after satisfaction of outstanding liabilities.
-Shares are fully paid, non-assessable and fully transferable when issued and have no preemptive, conversion or exchange rights.
+Shares are fully paid, non-assessable and fully transferable when issued and have no pre-emptive, conversion or exchange rights.

 Each Fund's investment objective is to seek to provide capital appreciation and each Fund is managed by Simplify Asset Management Inc. (the "Adviser").
-The Board may start other series and offer shares of a new fund under the Trust at any time.
+The Funds are sub-advised by Volt Equity LLC (the "Sub-Adviser").
+The Board may form other series and offer shares of a new fund under the Trust at any time.